cbcrg/bengen/README.md

 Docker provides a container runtime for local and cloud environments.
 Singularity performs the same role in the context of HPC and supercomputers (eg. Marenostrum).

 GitHub stores and tracks code changes in consistent manner.
-It also provides a friendly and well-known user interface that would enable third parties to contribute their own tools with ease.
+It also provides a friendly and well-known user interface that would enable third parties to contribute their own tools with ease. <br>

 ![alt tag](https://github.com/luisas/prova/blob/master/bengen_img01.png)